 Conducting our experiment, we

 - planted bean and corn seeds into a small clear jar by placing a couple of crunched paper towels and pouring some water inside to make it wet.
 It created a moist environment for the seeds to start germinating.
 This allowed the perfect opportunity for the child to see clearly every stage of the process.

 - planted bean and corn seeds into a jar with soil – Blossom filled a small jar with soil, watered it and planted seeds.
 There were at least 4-5 bean seeds.
 Some seeds took longer to germinate.
 After about 7 days we scooped them out and had a close look.
-We had one example of each part of the transformation – from seed to a seedling.
+We had one example of each part of the transformation – from seed to seedling.
 So cool, ah!
 This was wonderful to use for match-up hands-on activity later.

 - planted Daffodil bulbs into a glass vase.
 Blossom found shells and marbles to place on the bottom and pushed bulbs to rest on them allowing space for roots to grow.

 - planted herbs into an ice-block container.
-This was to compare sizes of various seeds and practise fine motor skills.
+This was to compare the sizes of various seeds and practice fine motor skills.

-Every aspect of learning process incorporated certain skills for little hands to practice aside of doing an actual job of planting seeds, like
+Every aspect of the learning process incorporated certain skills for little hands to practice aside from doing an actual job of planting seeds, like

 - water pouring – coordination skills

 - spreading small seeds along the surface of the soil – fine motor practice

-I often emphasise the importance of doing Montessori work that requires a few days for children to complete.
+I often emphasize the importance of doing Montessori work that requires a few days for children to complete.
 It teaches them a very important lesson – quality takes time to achieve.
 It also teaches them to be patient and takes the excitement of seeing the final result to a whole new level.